Avalice/AvaliceOnline/rules.md

 Anything traumatizing to witness requires permission from a moderator.
 This includes, but is not limited to: torture, self-harm, death, and dismemberment.
 If in doubt, ask.

 ### 6. Ask permission before doing something that has a large impact!
-Before taking actions that could affect not only your RP Partner but a group of people as a whole, make sure you have permission first.
+Before taking actions that could affect not only your RP partner but a group of people as a whole, make sure you have permission first.
 Before you take an action that can affect more than yourself, you make sure it's ok with anyone who will be directly affected by it.
 This includes destruction of property, both public or private, and things that might get you in trouble or reported on the news.

 ### 7. Stay consistent with server canon
 This server has its own "canon" formed over the last year or so comprising contributions from most, if not all, of its player members. __In most cases, characters' stories don't interfere with each other, and important events are posted in #ffrp_news.__ If you start a non-canon scene, mark it as such to avoid confusion, or use a non-canon RP channel.

 Keep in mind that if you have a requirement to do this for an extended plot arc, you might want to make it into a full campaign.

-### 8. Freeform isn't only your playground
+### 8. Freeform isn't your exclusive playground
 Using the server for your own wish fulfillment instead of engaging with others is highly frowned upon.
 If you want to explore a character concept, the best way to do so is to interact with others!
 You don't need a community to write your own fiction about your character.